 Wisdom For How You Speak and Listen (Proverbs 29:1, 11)

 These are precious words for those who believe.
-Verse 1 is getting at the propensity for our hearts to grow callous and what that means in how we exhort others.
+Verse 1 is getting at the propensity of our hearts to grow callous and what that means for how we exhort others.
 It says as much for the one reproving as it does for the one being reproved.

 If You Reprove

 In short, for the one reproving, if someone in your life continuously bucks against your loving words of concern, stop saying them.
 This wisdom is a little counter-intuitive.
 We tend to think that if someone doesn’t listen to us then we should turn it up louder.
 Keep it coming, right?
 Well, Proverbs 29:1 makes us question that approach.

 We certainly are called to exhort and reprove our brothers and sisters, but this calling is not a block.
 It is not geometry.
 There are a thousand other things going on and if we just revert to the mode of what’s right apart from their ability to hear, we risk them breaking.
 In fact, we risk them breaking beyond healing.
 Sometimes the most loving thing to do after we’ve spoken the truth in love is to step back with heads bowed in prayer.